 I know it may be scary, but talk to your Human Resources department and ask them how to start using your 401(k).
 After you do the little bit of work required to set it up, it’s all automated for you and will hum along in the background.

 At the end of the year, you’ll have 12 months worth of saving built up, and you’ll feel great seeing how much you have saved for retirement.

 If you don’t have access to a 401(k), you can still start investing – even with little money.
-Ally Invest lets you start investing with no minimum balance and an industry-low $4.95 per trade.
+Betterment lets you start investing with no minimum balance and they manage your investments for you.

 The New Year is full of opportunities.
 You want to challenge yourself, but you also want to be realistic.
 There’s nothing wrong with starting small, or having fun while working towards your goal.